-Percentiles designate position in the earnings distribution and are calculated from individual-worker earnings and the hours they are scheduled to work.
-At the 50th percentile, the median, half of the hours are paid the same as or more than the rate shown, and half are paid the as a sor less than the rate shown.
+&lt;sup>1 Percentiles designate position in the earnings distribution and are calculated from individual-worker earnings and the hours they are scheduled to work.
+At the 50th percentile, the median, half of the hours scrieduled to work.
+At the south percentile, the median, nail of the hours are paid the same as or more than the rate shown, and half are paid the same as or less than the rate shown.
 At the 25th percentile, one-fourth of the hours are paid the same as or less than the rate shown.
 At the 75th percentile, one-fourth are paid the same as or more than the rate shown.
 The 10th and 90th percentiles follow the same logic.
 Hourly wages are the straight-time wages or salaries paid to employees.
 They include incentive pay, cost-of-living adjustments, and hazard pay.
 Excluded are premium pay for overtime, vacations, and holidays;

-nonproduction bonuses; and tips.
-Workers are classified by occupation using the 2000 Standard Occupational Classification (SOC) system.
+nonproduction bonuses; and tips. $^2$ Workers are classified by occupation using the 2000 Standard Occupational Classification (SOC) system.
 See appendix B for more information.